-If the DSL and Deputies are not available, Jean Gammon, Head of School will act as cover (for example, during out-ofhours/out-of-term activities).
+If the DSL and Deputies are not available, Jean Gammon, Headteacher will act as cover (for example, during out-of-hours/out-of-term activities).
 Staff are also able to contact a member of New Forest Care Operation Managers Team via the NFC Head Office for advice and support.